K1Green/comfyui-metadata-nodes/README.md

 ## Node Documentation

-### FFpy Save with Metadata
+### FFpy Add XMP to Image

-Save images to disk with embedded XMP metadata.
+Add XMP metadata to images and save to disk with embedded metadata.

 **Inputs:**
 - `image` - Image tensor to save